FirelyTeam/firely-docs/mappingengine/transformsetup/transformsetup.rst

    1.1.
 If you're converting from FHIR resources, then this is already available in Vonk.
 Otherwise:

    1.2.
-Create a logical model in Forge :ref:`forge_logical_models`
+Create a logical model in Forge :ref:`forge_logical_models`.

-2. Your `mapping file <https://www.hl7.org/fhir/mapping-tutorial.html>`_ as a `StructureMap` <https://www.hl7.org/fhir/StructureMap.html>`_ resource.
+2. Your `mapping file <https://www.hl7.org/fhir/mapping-tutorial.html>`_ as a `StructureMap <https://www.hl7.org/fhir/StructureMap.html>`_ resource.

    2.1.
-Once you've written your mapping file, you can use Vonk's `$convert <http://hl7.org/fhir/resource-operation-convert.html>`_ operation to convert it to a ``StructureMap`` for you.
+Once you've written your mapping file, you can use Vonk's `$convert <http://hl7.org/fhir/resource-operation-convert.html>`_ operation to convert it to a StructureMap for you.

-3. Once you have the definition of data and the mapping file available and uploaded to Vonk, you can start transforming your data.
+3. With the definition of data(1) and the mapping file(2) available and uploaded to Vonk, you can start transforming your data!

 The following sections will guide you through all of the steps to setup your transformation and then run it.